 Castor Oil Packs

 Castor Oil packs are easy to make, and a powerful aromatherapy tool.
-Used together with essential oils, they can help relieve back, joint or trauma pain, promote uterine and ovarian health, promote healthy digestion, stimulate the lymph system, help manage adrenal fatigue, support liver detoxification and much more.
+Used together with essential oils, they can help relieve back, joint or trauma pain, promote uterine and ovarian health, support healthy digestion, stimulate the lymph system, help manage adrenal fatigue, support liver detoxification and much more.

 Castor Oil Pack DIY Instructions